AtrCheema/SeqMetrics/README.md

     pip install SeqMetrics[all]

+This will install scipy and easy_mpl libraries.
+The scipy library is used to calculate some additional metrics such as kendall_tau while easy_mpl is used for plotting purpose.

 ## How to Use
 SeqMetrics provides a uniform API for calculation of both regression and classification metrics.